 Bang and Olufsen have updated their wireless over-ear headphone line with the Beoplay H9i.
 Now offering more features and better sound, these headphones are an upgrade from its previous model.
 They’re quite an expensive pair, but hopefully justified by B&O’s majestic sound quality.
 Today, in this “B&O Beoplay H9i Active Noise Cancelling Wireless Headphones Review,” I’ll take a look at just how good these headphones are in both sound and functionality.

-B&O Beoplay H9i Active Noise Cancelling Wireless Headphones Review – IN THE BOX
+B&O Beoplay H9i Active Noise Cancelling Wireless Headphones Review

 1.2 m audio cord with 3.5 mm jack